Highlight your accomplishments

 Your accomplishments show the employer what you can achieve.

-When reading your resume, the first thing an employer wants to know is “what has this person done that can help us at our company?”
-You can help answer this question by including your accomplishments.
+The first thing an employer wants to learn from a resume is “how could this person help my organization?”
+You can help the employer find an answer by including your accomplishments.

-- Did you help retain customers by ensuring high-quality products and services?
+- Did you help keep customers by delivering great products and services?

-- Did you save time and money by making a process or procedure more efficient?
+- Did you save time and money by making work more efficient?

-Here’s an example from our sample resume for Beth Smith, an administrative assistant looking for work as a project coordinator:
+For example, Beth Smith is an administrative assistant looking for work as a project coordinator:

 Here’s how Beth expressed the accomplishments from the table above:

-“Led a project to streamline and reorganize the company’s SharePoint project file system, making it easier and faster for consultants to find information and serve customers.”
+“Led a project to streamline and reorganize the company’s SharePoint project file system, making it easier and faster for employees to find information and serve customers.”